 Fighting for What’s Best

-There are times, however, that you must stay strong, not taking “no” for an answer.
+Sometimes, however, you must stay strong, not taking “no” for an answer.
 Perhaps the other parent has turned the child against you, or you know that if they receive primary custody, they will not be the best parent to your child.

 In these cases, you must build a strong case in your favor.
-Work closely with your attorney, collect the best evidence to back up your claims, and don’t give up the fight when you know what is best for your child.
+Work closely with your attorney, collect the best evidence to support your claims, and don’t give up the fight when you know what is best for your child.

-Our firm is here to help will all your child custody matters.
-You can schedule a free consultation with us online, or you can call us at (516) 514-3868.
+Our firm is here to help with all your child custody matters.
+You can schedule a free consultation with us online or call us at (516) 514-3868.